Orla Gartland: 2018–2020: Why Am I Like This? and Freckle Season

-Gartland also released her fourth and fifth EPs, Why Am I Like This? and Freckle Season respectively, as a vinyl in 2020 titled Why Is Freckle Season Like This?.
-The vinyl included the tracklist of both EPs in addition to a currently unreleased song, "Don’t Fall In Love With A Musician" and an acoustic version of "Figure It Out".
+Gartland also released her third and fourth EPs, Why Am I Like This? and Freckle Season respectively on vinyl in 2020 with the collective title of Why Is Freckle Season Like This?.
+The vinyl included the tracklist of both EPs, in addition with an unreleased song, "Don't Fall in Love with a Musician", and an acoustic version of "Figure It Out".

-2020–present: Woman on the Internet
+2020–2023: Woman on the Internet

 On 16 October 2020, Gartland released a single called "Pretending".
 The song discusses the difficulty and trouble of pretending to be the person someone else wants, in order to be a "people pleaser".
-This is to be the first single released from Woman on the Internet, her debut album released on 20 August 2021.
 The second single, "More Like You", was released on 13 January 2021.
 According to Gartland herself, the song deals with identity, jealousy, and the desire to have the life of someone who seems to have everything easy.
 The third single, "Zombie!", was released on 13 April 2021.
 It deals with the topic of toxic masculinity and with Gartland entreating another individual to open up about their emotions and stop repressing their true feelings.
-The song was produced alongside Pete Robertson, a producer for beabadoobee and The Vaccines.
+The song was produced alongside Pete Robertson, a producer for Beabadoobee and the Vaccines.

+These singles led to her debut studio album Woman on the Internet, which was released independently through her label New Friends on 20 August 2021.
+The album was co-produced by Gartland and long-term collaborator Tom Stafford, and was recorded at Middle Farm Studios in Devon.
+For the first time, Gartland had her live band involved in the recording process, instead of being completely self-reliant.
+Musician and songwriter Nathan Cox was also an additional member on the recording sessions.
+Conceptually, Gartland created a fictional character for the album, describing the 'woman on the internet' as "a modern-day wizard-of-oz".
+Gartland has also credited her friend Greta Isaac as her creative director, who was involved in the conceptualizing of the album's visuals and music videos.

+Gartland's debut album received a weighted average score of 75 on Metacritc based on 9 critic reviews.
+It reached number 3 on the Irish album chart, number 1 on the UK Indie Chart, and number 10 on the UK album chart.
+In 2022, Gartland released an Anniversary Edition of Woman on the Internet, featuring two live tracks and a remix version of "Over Your Head" by Sasami.

+2023–present: Everybody Needs a Hero

+On 1 August 2023, Gartland released a brand new single, "Kiss Ur Face Forever", co-written by her best friend and songwriter Lauren Aquilina.
+This was her first solo release since 2021.
+On 15 May 2024, Gartland released another new single called "Little Chaos", and was accompanied with a music video directed by Anne-Sofie Lindgaard.
+Alongside a collaborative song "Late to the Party" with Declan McKenna, Gartland revealed the tracklist of her forthcoming sophomore album Everybody Needs a Hero, set for an October 2024 release.